JavaScript / TypeScript SDK

 KameleoonClient

-initialization is done asynchronously in order to make sure that Kameleoon API call was successful for that method initialize()
+initialization is performed asynchronously to ensure that the Kameleoon API call was successful.
+For initialization, use the method initialize()

 , Promise.then()